VRazgaitis/naive-MapReduce/README.md

 The host machine launches Docker containers to tally wordcounts in each text file (_Mapping task_), writing results as JSON files in a filesystem shared with the host machine.

-After all word count tasks have finished, the host combines and orders wordcount results results (_Reducing task_), writing the sorted, merged wordcount key/value pairs result to `counts/total_counts.json`
+After all word count tasks have finished, the host launches a final container to combine and order intermediate wordcount results (_Reducing task_), writing the sorted, merged wordcount key/value pairs result to `counts/total_counts.json`

 <div align="center">